The History of Cheese: A Tale of Time, Taste, and Tradition

 One of main reasons for the ubiquity of cheese-making is the food’s versatility, making it a beloved ingredient in cuisines around the world.
 From being the star ingredient in a classic French fondue or an Italian lasagna, to adding a rich depth to soups and sauces, or simply enhancing a sandwich or salad, cheese has the ability to transform and elevate a dish.
 It even features in popular desserts like cheesecake.
 Its wide range of textures and flavors, from creamy and mild to hard and pungent, allows it to be used in countless ways, whether in sweet or savory dishes, baked goods, or simply enjoyed on its own.
 This adaptability is part of what makes cheese such an enduring and universal culinary delight.

-The Ancient Origins of Cheese
+The Origin of Cheese

 Cheese Spreads Across Europe